siaw23/kovid/README.md

 ## 🤲 Contributing

-There are multiple areas in this repo that can be improved or use some refactoring(there's a lot to be refactorted in fact!).
+There are multiple areas in this repo that can be improved or use some refactoring(there's a lot to be refactored in fact!).
 For that reason, bug reports and pull requests are welcome!
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/siaw23/kovid/blob/master/CODE_OF_CONDUCT.md).

 ## 🔖 License